Alan partners with Kry’s Livi for telemedicine appointments

 Kry is already a well-known startup when it comes to telehealth.
 The company raised a $66 million Series B round back in July and operates in three countries — Sweden, Norway and Spain.
 Kry is building its own team of practitioners that you can find on the platform.
 The company created a new brand for the French market and started operating a few weeks ago.

-Alan customers will be able to talk to a doctor on Livi and get reimbursed by the national health system and Alan.
+Alan customers will be able to talk to a doctor on Livi and get reimbursed by

+the national health system and Alan (Update: Alan reimburses everything).
 Ideally, you’ll be able to talk to a doctor within a few minutes between 7 AM and 11 PM.

 So Alan isn’t going to handle remote appointments directly, but the startup is going to make it as easy as possible to talk to a doctor.